 With a population of 400,000, Rafsanjan is located in the northwest of Kerman Province.
 About 45% of its population live in rural areas.
-The distance between Rafsanjan and the city of Kermanis 110 Kilometers.
+The distance between Rafsanjan and the city of Kerman is 110 Kilometers.
 The city encompasses a land area of about 7678 square kilometers and is inclusive of the districts of Nouq, Ferdows, Kashkooyeh, Sarcheshme and Bahreman.
 Rafsanjan is surrounded by Zarand from the north, Shahrebabak from the west, Bardseer from the south, and Kerman from the east.
 Nouq and Ferdows are located in a plain, between two mountain ranges.
 These districts are the most optimal regions for pistachio harvesting.
-This product constitutes one of Iran's most principal exports, and Rafsanjan is the epicenter of pistachio production worldwide.
+This product constitutes one of Iran's most principal exports, and Rafsanjan is the epicenter of pistachio production and the largest exporter of this product worldwide.

-Presidential museum is for formal and informal gifts presented by heads of state and other dignitaries and missionaries, during the tenure of Akbar Hashemi Rafsanjani as Iran's president from 1989 to 1997.
+Rafsanjan’s Presidential Museum: The Presidential Museum was founded to showcase the personal and efficial gifts presented by heads of state and other dignitaries and missionaries, during the tenure of Akbar Hashemi Rafsanjani as Iran's president from 1989 to 1997.
 In addition to these gifts and commemorative mementos, a plethora of Iran’s contemporary political documents and photo galleries are on display under the aegis of Iran's National Library (http://old.nlai.ir/Default.aspx?alias=old.nlai.ir/en).
 The museum was established by Shahvand Yusefinejad in 1992 and inaugurated by the Iranian ex-President Mohammad Khatami in 2000.

 For more about Kerman province and its tourist attractions, please check out this website: http://www.kerman-info.ir/